isabella232/marketing-1/.github/ISSUE_TEMPLATE/writingteamblogproposal.md

 {List potential people to interview, within or outside of Bit (names aren't necessary, i.e. 'someone from the people team' is fine)}

+{Include at least 3 questions you would like to ask during interviews}

 ### Step Two

 **Outline Blog:**